core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

   for a SID.
 (Search engines may mitigate this somewhat.)
   On the other hand, in some cases this relative obscurity may be exactly what a PEN holder wants to achieve by using this mechanism.

+  If obscurity is not the intention, one or both of the following approaches are encouraged:

+   * The PEN holder can provide a public repository where their YANG models can be found alongside the applicable SID files.
+     Such a repository may be easy to set up using a popular git forge such as, at the time of writing, GitHub.

+   * Implementations that employ PEN-based SIDs can facilitate information discovery by providing {{-core-yang-library}} or another form of YANG library {{-yang-library}}.

 Relying on the PEN registry might theoretically trigger a land-grab by prospective writers of YANG modules.